smoochy/episeerr/README.md

 ## Important Notes Before Using

 - **Tag Requirement**: EpisEERR creates a tag in Sonarr called "episodes" which is required for operation
-- **Indexer Impact**: The script will temporarily send searches to your indexers and may initiate downloads (that get cancelled)
+- **Indexer Impact**: The script may temporarily send searches to your indexers and may initiate downloads (that get cancelled), use delayed profile to prevent this
-- **Resource Considerations**: If you have download limits with your provider, be aware this will use those resources (though likely less than full-season downloads would)

 - **Continuous Operation**: The script must be running continuously to catch webhooks
 - **Existing Tags**: This should not affect other tags you may be using in Sonarr